oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - See [Run Standalone WebLogic JMS Clients on Kubernetes](https://blogs.oracle.com/weblogicserver/run-standalone-weblogic-jms-clients-on-kubernetes) for sample JMS client code and JMS configuration.

-- See [T3 RMI Communication for WebLogic Server Running on Kubernetes](https://blogs.oracle.com/weblogicserver/t3-rmi-communication-for-weblogic-server-running-on-kubernetes) for a deep level discussion of using T3 in combination with port mapping.
+- See [T3 RMI Communication for WebLogic Server Running on Kubernetes](https://blogs.oracle.com/weblogicserver/t3-rmi-communication-for-weblogic-server-running-on-kubernetes) for a deep-level discussion of using T3 in combination with port mapping.